 Plus, if there is any water in the oil, it will be easier to see when it’s warm.
 So next time you go to check your engine oil, make sure the engine is warm first.
 It could save you from some serious problems down the road!

-When Should You Check Engine Oil Level
+When Should You Check the Engine Oil Level

-When should you check engine oil level?
+When should you check the engine oil level?
 Checking your engine’s oil level is one of the most important maintenance tasks you can perform on your car.
 It’s also one of the easiest.

 All you need is a clean rag or paper towel and a few minutes.
 Here’s how to do it: Park your car on level ground and turn off the engine.
 Pop the hood and locate the dipstick.